SCLW/Circuitry-Based-Sound/readme.md

 ## Bill of Material

 Following are examples of parts and values, that can be used for this project.
-All parts can be substituted with similar packages or foot prints.
+All parts can be substituted with alternative components and same packages or foot prints.